 By finding out what they know about your company, you will know how much research the candidate has done about your company before applying.

-Asking this will also provide insights into the candidate’s past experiences and accomplishments and how it relates to your company.
-A good candidate will find it easy to connect their story to your company’s products, customers and mission.
+Asking this will also provide insights into the candidate’s years of experience and accomplishments and how it relates to your company.
+A good job candidate will find it easy to connect their story to your company’s products, customers and mission.

-Body language gives you an insight into how they’re feeling and how interested they are in your opportunity.
+Body language gives you an insight into how job seekers are feeling and how interested they are in your opportunity.
 These clues can be found in their arm movements, gestures, and eye contact.
-Video interview tools can also help read a candidate’s body language in the event of an online interview.
+Video interview tools can also help read a candidate’s body language in the event of a remote interview.

 A good candidate will display excitement and enthusiasm.
 They will be excited by the prospect of joining you.
 A candidate’s enthusiasm indicates that they are interested in you, and not just looking for a way to pay the bills.
 Such candidates will generate positive energy for their team members and the company if hired.